demisto/content/Packs/CiscoCatalyst/README.md

 The only supported event time is an event time with the time zone.

 1. Access the switch's command-line interface (CLI) using a terminal emulator or SSH.
-2. Enter privileged EXEC mode by entering the following command and providing the enable password:
+2. Access privileged EXEC mode by entering the following command and providing the enable password:
 ```
 enable
 ```